theodo/TheodoEvolutionSessionBundle/README.md

 ##TheodoEvolutionSessionIntegrationBundle

-This bundle provides the legacy session to the sf2 app.
+This bundle allows the sf2 app to access the legacy session.

-Works for legacy app made with:
+Works so far for legacy app made with:

 * Symfony 1.x